CHC30113 Certificate III in Early Childhood Education and Care

 Students must be 16 years of age or older to complete the course.

 Once you have been accepted into your course, you will receive an email roughly one week prior to course commencement.
-This will include student log in details and information about your Zoom classroom.
+This will include student log in details and information about your classes/venue.

 To enrol into this course, please download the enrolment forms below.
-Once completed please email to email@example.com.
-You will then be contacted by the office in regards to completing the Language, Literacy and Numeracy assessment.
+Once completed please email to firstname.lastname@example.org.
+As part of the enrolment form you will complete a Language, Literacy and Numeracy assessment.
 Please note, the LLN assessment is a requirement for ALL students who wish to undertake this qualification.
+Incomplete applications will not be accepted.
 For more information click here.

 Please ensure you sign the enrolment form with your actual signature – find out how to sign a PDF here.